Paul Whelan: Russian court sentences ex-US Marine to 16 years in jail | DW | 15.06.2020

 Authorities say the USB drive contained state secrets and has asked judge to sentence him to 18 years in a strict-regime penal colony.

-The prosecutor in the case has claimed that Whelan holds the rank of officer or "at least a colonel" at a US defense intelligence agency, Whelan's lawyer said.
+The prosecutor in the case has claimed that Whelan holds the rank of officer or "at least a colonel" at the US Defense Intelligence Agency, Whelan's lawyer said.

 Health problems